MrJackSpade/adaptive-p-docs/sections/03_related_work.md

 **Observed Limitation: Renormalization**

 When XTC removes top tokens, the probability mass must go somewhere.
-Standard implementations renormalize across all remaining tokens—including garbage tokens at the far tail.
+Standard implementations renormalize across all remaining tokens—including undesirable tokens at the far tail.

 This causes **fat tail accumulation**: removing a 0.6 probability token and redistributing to 1000 remaining tokens gives each an extra 0.0006.
 But those 1000 tail tokens, collectively, now have significant mass.
 The probability of selecting a low-quality token increases substantially.

 This problem can compound when XTC users typically increase the exclusion probability to get "more creative" output.
-But more exclusion means more probability mass dumped into the garbage tail.
+But more exclusion means more probability mass dumped into the incoherent tail.

 **Practical Issues:**

 XTC can produce unpredictable results.
 Some generations are excellent—the forced alternative selection leads to interesting choices.
-Others are incoherent—garbage tokens were selected due to accumulated tail probability.
+Others are incoherent—undesirable tokens were selected due to accumulated tail probability.

 The RNG dependence also means that the same prompt with the same settings can produce wildly different quality outputs.
-Some users describe "never knowing what you were going to get."

 <table>
 <tr>